Lake Van: Prehistoric lake levels

 Land terraces (remnant dry, upper banks from previous shorelines) above the present shore have long been recognized.
 On a visit in 1898, geologist Felix Oswald noted three raised beaches at 5, 15, and 30 m (15, 50 and 100 ft) above the lake then, as well as recently drowned trees.
 Research in the past century has identified many similar terraces, and the lake's level has fluctuated significantly during that time.
-Land terraces (remnant dry, upper banks from previous shorelines) above the present shore have long been recognized.
-On a visit in 1898, geologist Felix Oswald noted three raised beaches at 5, 15, and 30 m (15, 50 and 100 ft) above the lake then, as well as recently drowned trees.
-Research in the past century has identified many similar terraces, and the lake's level has fluctuated significantly during that time.